Two-phase free boundary problems for a class of fully nonlinear double-divergence systems

 We deduce from \eqref{convergencemode2} that $u_n$ converges to $u_{\infty}$ almost everywhere in $B_1$.
 Hence, we can employ Fatou's Lemma to get the desired inequality in \eqref{existence2}.
 Finally, we conclude that the functional $I$ is weakly lower semicontinuous and therefore

 Therefore, by taking $u^*:=u_{\infty}$, we complete the proof. \end{proof}

-\begin{remark} Observe that the Proposition \ref{Prop:ExistenceMin} yields a minimizer among convex functions; there is no reason for this minimizer to be a critical point in $W^{2,p}_g(B_1)\cap W^{1,p}_g(B_1)$.
-Replacing A\ref{A1} with A\ref{A3}, we obtain the existence of minimizers in a space $W^{2,p}_g(B_1)\cap W^{1,p}_g(B_1)$.
+\begin{remark} Observe that the Proposition \ref{Prop:ExistenceMin} yields a minimizer among convex functions; there is no reason for this minimizer to be a critical point in $W^{2,p}(B_1)\cap W^{1,p}_g(B_1)$.
+Replacing A\ref{A1} with A\ref{A3}, we obtain the existence of minimizers in the entire space $W^{2,p}(B_1)\cap W^{1,p}_g(B_1)$.
 This is the content of the following proposition. \end{remark}

 \begin{proposition} Assume A\ref{A2} - A\ref{A4} hold true.
-Then, there exists $u^* \in W^{2,p}_g(B_1)\cap W^{1,p}_g(B_1)$ so that
+Then, there exists $u^* \in W^{2,p}(B_1)\cap W^{1,p}_g(B_1)$ so that